Trade Forex Trading

 From the above example the price made a lower low(LL) but the technical indicator made a higher low(HL), this highlights there's a divergence between the price and indicator.
 This signal warns of a possible trend reversal.

-Classic bearish Stock Indices Trading Divergence Setup
+Classic bearish Stock Divergence Setup

 Classic bearish divergence setup occurs when price is making a higher high ( HH ), but the oscillator is lower high (LH).
 The image below shows an example of the setup.